Lorne L. Dawson: Academic career

 Dawson's research has also focused on the significance of new religious movements in modern culture and the role the Internet, with sites such as YouTube, plays in contemporary religion, including religious conflict and hate propaganda: "The antireligion perspective has been around on the Internet since its beginning, though using YouTube to express such thoughts is new.
 To my mind, it is a very unique scheme.
 In a sense, it is a new twist on a long habit of trolling, baiting and flaming people online and purposely seeking to attract attention and stir up trouble.
 It is in line with the culture of the Internet and the bad-boy element of the Internet."
 Dawson has commented that the semi-anonymous nature of the Internet makes it a medium to voice feelings that would otherwise go unexpressed: "Suppressed, maybe even truly repressed, feelings may be expressed – from anger to love.
 People simply will say things they would not say otherwise.
 Rather virulent expressions of ridicule or hatred, for example, are commonly encountered on the Internet.
 So are statements that would probably be too embarrassing for most of us to say in other kinds of public forums.
 Ironically, under conditions of technical anonymity, the sociality of the Internet offers an unparalleled opportunity for greater self-disclosure and exploration."

 His research and publications have also focused on the nature of charismatic authority and its role in fomenting violence behaviour in some new religious movements, and how groups respond to the failure of prophecy.

 His research on why some new religious movements become violent led to work on the process of radicalization in cases of homegrown terrorism (e.g., "The Study of New Religious Movements and the Radicalization of Home-Grown Terrorists: Opening a Dialogue," Terrorism and Political Violence 22, 2010: 1-21).
 He has done many presentations on religious terrorism and radicalization for groups like the RCMP, CSIS, Public Safety Canada, Defence Research and Development Canada, The Conference Board of Canada, Global Futures Forum, and Homeland Security.
 He is the Co-Founder and Co-Director of the Canadian Network for Research on Terrorism, Security and Society (www.tsas.ca), which was established in 2012.
-Since 2010 his research has focused primarily on the study foreign terrorist fighters, the role of religion in motivating religious terrorism, the social ecology of radicalization, and methodological issues in the study of religious terrorism (see the publications listed below).
+Since 2010 his research has focused primarily on the study of foreign terrorist fighters, the role of religion in motivating religious terrorism, the social ecology of radicalization, and methodological issues in the study of religious terrorism (see the publications listed below).